Olivier Sibony

 Olivier Sibony (born 1967) is a French academic and author known for his research on behavioral strategy and for his work on the impact of heuristics and biases on strategic decision-making and procedures to enhance the quality of decisions.
 He is the author of several popular books and the co-author of the New York Times best-seller Noise: A Flaw in Human Judgment, with Daniel Kahneman and Cass R. Sunstein.

-Sibony is Professor of strategy and management at HEC Paris, where he received the Vernimmen Prize for teaching excellence in 2020.
+Sibony is a Professor of strategy and management at HEC Paris, where he received the Vernimmen Prize for teaching excellence in 2020.
 He is also affiliated with Saïd Business School at Oxford University as an Associate Fellow.

 Early life and education

 Olivier Sibony was born in 1967 in Paris, France.
 After his Baccalauréat at Lycée Louis-Le-Grand and classes préparatoires at Lycée Carnot, he attended HEC Paris, graduating in 1988.

 In 2017, Sibony defended his Ph.D. thesis at Université Paris Dauphine under the supervision of Professor Stéphanie Dameron.
 His topic was "Understanding and preventing error in strategic decision processes: the contribution of behavioral strategy".